 Additional factors to consider

 When engaging with government agencies and responding to their requests, special care must be taken to avoid inadvertently waiving privilege.
-In general terms, the attorney–client privilege shields confidential communications between an attorney and a client for the purpose of providing legal advice.
-The work-product privilege protects materials prepared by, or at the direction of, lawyers in anticipation of litigation.
-In this section, we discuss a number of questions that should be uppermost in the mind when embarking on responding to a government investigation or conducting an internal investigation.
+In general terms, the attorney-client privilege shields confidential communications between an attorney and a client for the purpose of providing legal advice.
+The work-product privilege protects materials prepared by or at the direction of lawyers in anticipation of litigation.
+In this section, we discuss a number of questions that should be top of mind when embarking on responding to a government investigation or conducting an internal investigation.